-- Use the screws provided in the Bracket Mounting Kit. - 2.
-Following your rack plan, mark the holes in the rack where the switch will be installed. - 3.
+- 2. Following your rack plan, mark the holes in the rack where the switch will be installed. - 3.
 One person should lift the switch into the rack so that it is aligned with the marked holes. - 4.
-The second person should secure the switch in the rack, using four rackmounting screws (not provided).
+The second person should secure the switch in the rack, using four rack-mounting screws (not provided).

-Figure 9: Installing the Switch in a Rack
+Figure 5: Installing the Switch in a Rack

+1 Rack mounting screws.

-- Use the rack mounting screws supplied with the rack. - 5.
-If installing a single switch only, go to "Power and Grounding" on page 24. - 6.
+- 5. If installing a single switch, go to "Power and Grounding" on page 21. - 6.
 If installing multiple switches, repeat steps 1 to 4 to mount the switches following your rack plan.

-How to Install the Switch on a Shelf or Desktop.
+How to Install the Switch on a Desktop or Shelf